Sale!

 New from Bradt, South America: an Anthology of Travel Writing is an enchanting scrapbook of personal narratives from travellers in arguably the world’s most exciting and varied continent.
 Comprising both historical accounts (by famous figures) and contemporary articles or blogs (many by well-known personalities), this deftly curated collection of fine travel writing conveys the sense of excitement and awe that characterises explorations of a very special part of the world.

 Ever since South America was ‘discovered’ in the fifteenth century, the continent has played upon our collective urge to travel and explore.
-Across eleven chapters featuring twelve countries, some of the world’s most famous destinations star: the Inca citadel of Machu Picchu, cloaked by cloud forest; the Amazon jungles; the Argentine pampas with its gaucho cowboys drinking yerba maté tea and eating plate-sized steaks; the beaches of Brazil; the wildlife wonders of the Galapagos; the Andean mountains; the big skies of Patagonia; and, at the foot of the continent, the fabled Tierra del Fuego.
+Across eleven chapters featuring twelve countries, some of the world’s most famous destinations star: the Inca citadel of Machu Picchu, cloaked by cloud forest; the Amazon jungles; the Argentine pampas with its gaucho cowboys drinking yerba maté tea and eating plate-sized steaks; the wildlife wonders of the Galapagos; the Andean mountains; the big skies of Patagonia; and, at the foot of the continent, the fabled Tierra del Fuego.

 Authors of the carefully curated group of stories include seminal figures of the past such as Charles Darwin and W.H.
 Hudson, modern-day TV personalities like Simon Reeve and Kate Humble, and acclaimed writers including Matthew Parris, Hilary Bradt, Stephen Moss and Adrian Phillips.
 Their styles differ markedly – from light and comic pieces to weightier, more reflective articles – as does the subject matter: there are cities and wilderness, wildlife and eco-tourism, exploration and exploitation, food and drink, backpacking and hiking, books and art, gauchos and their horses, adventure and misadventure.